opensearch-project/reporting/dashboards-reports/README.md

 ## Setup

-1. Download Elasticsearch for the version that matches the [OpenSearch Dashboards version specified in package.json](./package.json#L7).
+1. Download OpenSearch for the version that matches the [OpenSearch Dashboards version specified in package.json](./package.json#L7).
 1. Download the OpenSearch Dashboards source code for the [version specified in package.json](./package.json#L7) you want to set up.

 1. Change your node version to the version specified in `.node-version` inside the OpenSearch Dashboards root directory.